WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

-# Comparation to Other Decimal Crates
+# Comparison to Other Decimal Crates

 This document compares `primitive_fixed_point_decimal` crate to [`rust_decimal`](https://docs.rs/rust_decimal) and